Lonicera ciliosa

 Lonicera ciliosa, the orange honeysuckle or western trumpet honeysuckle is a honeysuckle native to forests of western North America.

+Description

 A deciduous shrub growing to 6 m tall with hollow twigs, the leaves are opposite, oval, 4-10 cm long with the last pair on each twig merged to form a disk.
 The flowers are orange-yellow, 2-4 cm long, with five lobes and trumpet shaped; they are produced in whorls above the disk-leaf on the ends of shoots.
 The fruit is a translucent orange-red berry less than 1 cm diameter.

+Edibility

+The fruits are sometimes considered edible, but may in fact be toxic.

 Medicinal uses

-During Lewis and Clark's expeditions beginning in 1804, Lonicera conjugialis was one of the many florae recorded.
 The orange honeysuckle was used as cold medicine, a contraceptive, a sedative and even as a tuberculosis remedy.

-Edible uses

-The fruits are edible either raw or cooked, but are not a common food.
+In culture

+The species was one of the many florae recorded during Lewis and Clark's expeditions beginning in 1804.